-Topic Number: 506 - Charitable Contributions
+Topic Number 506 - Charitable Contributions

-You can only deduct charitable contributions if you itemize deductions on Form 1040, Schedule A (PDF), Itemized Deductions.
+You can only deduct charitable contributions if you itemize deductions on Form 1040, Schedule A.pdf, Itemized Deductions.

 To be deductible, you must make charitable contributions to qualified organizations.
 Contributions to individuals are never deductible.
-To determine if the organization that you contributed to qualifies as a charitable organization for income tax deduction purposes, refer to our Exempt Organizations Select Check tool.
+To determine if the organization that you contributed to qualifies as a charitable organization for income tax deduction purposes, refer to our EO Select Check tool.
 For more information, see Publication 526, Charitable Contributions and Can I Deduct My Charitable Contributions?